pliddy-com/recipes-next/docs/automation.md

 #### Deployment Scripts

-- `deploy` - Deploys a branch-specific stack of AWS resources from the `cdk` workspace and a statically-rendered Next.js app from the `next` workspace
+- `deploy` - Deploys a branch-specific stack of AWS resources from the `cdk` workspace and a statically-rendered Next.js app from the `client` workspace
 - `deploy:shared` - Deploys a shared stack of AWS resources for `prod` if in the `main` branch or for `dev` if in a feature branch

 #### Local Development Scripts for the Next Workspace